 Somewhere in the middle of that scale sits all-purpose (AP) flour.
 It is milled from both hard and soft wheat and is very versatile due to its resilient gluten level.
 Bread made with AP flour will typically be very light, while cakes may be a little denser.

 While gluten is an inherent part of any grain-based flour, you can also buy flour and flour mixes that have certain things added to them.
 For example, you’ve certainly seen self-rising flour on the shelves of your grocery store.
 That is simply flour (typically all-purpose) which has had salt and baking powder added.
-The addition of baking powder means that your bake will rise effortlessly in the oven.
+The addition of baking powder means that your baked goods will rise effortlessly in the oven.